John Fogerty: Creedence Clearwater Revival (1968–1972)

-Fogerty would quit immediately.
-They accepted Fogerty's ultimatum.
-The album received poor reviews, but was a commercial success, peaking at number 12 and achieving gold-record status.
-It did, however, generate weaker sales than previous albums.
-The group disbanded shortly after the album was released.

 The only reunion of all four original members was at Tom Fogerty's wedding in 1980.
 Fogerty, Clifford, and Cook played a 45-minute set at their 20th El Cerrito high school class reunion in 1983, and Fogerty and Clifford were reunited again for a brief set at their 25th class reunion.

-Even early in his career, “Fogerty’s attitude toward music [was] serious, practiced, even perfectionistic.
-He drilled his bandmates in rehearsal after rehearsal, insisting that his songs be performed his way. "…[He] was known for not indulging in drugs, and although John struggled with alcohol later in life he had only contempt for musicians whose habits interfered with their performances.”
+Even early in his career, “Fogerty's attitude toward music [was] serious, practiced, even perfectionistic.
+He drilled his bandmates in rehearsal after rehearsal, insisting that his songs be performed his way. ...[He] was known for not indulging in drugs, and although John struggled with alcohol later in life he had only contempt for musicians whose habits interfered with their performances.”
 “Not in my band,” he writes in his memoir, Fortunate Son.
 “You dare not be stoned playing music around me....
-When you’re working, you’re supposed to be working.”
+When you're working, you're supposed to be working.”